 Enhanced channel bandwidths

-Wi-Fi 7 introduces an impressive 320MHz channel bandwidth, doubling the bandwidth offered by its predecessor, Wi-Fi 6E.
-This increase in channel width paves the way for massive throughput gains, allowing for peak data transfer rates of over 40 Gbps.
+Wi-Fi 7 introduces 320MHz channel bandwidth, doubling the bandwidth offered by Wi-Fi 6E.
+This increase paves the way for massive throughput gains, allowing for peak data transfer rates of over 40 Gbps.

 Advanced multi-link options

-Wi-Fi 7 incorporates several multi-link capabilities to improve throughput and reduce latency.
-Among these options, the most powerful is the High-Band Simultaneous Multi-Link technology.
-This feature employs two Wi-Fi radios operating concurrently in high-frequency bands (5 or 6 GHz) to establish an aggregated data pipeline, ensuring optimal performance even in congested areas.
+Wi-Fi 7 incorporates multi-link capabilities to improve throughput and reduce latency.
+High-Band Simultaneous Multi-Link technology allows two Wi-Fi radios to operate concurrently in high-frequency bands, ensuring optimal performance even in congested areas.

-Wi-Fi 7 implements a cutting-edge modulation scheme known as 4K QAM (Quadrature Amplitude Modulation).
-This advanced technique significantly increases peak data rates, throughput, and capacity compared to systems that use the previous 1K QAM modulation standard.
+Wi-Fi 7 implements 4K QAM (Quadrature Amplitude Modulation), significantly increasing peak data rates, throughput, and capacity compared to 1K QAM used in earlier standards.

 Adaptive channel utilisation

-Wi-Fi 7 utilises a technique called preamble puncturing to bypass channels experiencing interference, allowing for the use of wider channels and enhancing overall performance.
+Wi-Fi 7 uses preamble puncturing to bypass interference on certain channels, allowing wider bandwidth use and improved overall performance.

 WiFi 7 benefits